josesotob/spatial-crime-analysis-biobio/README.md

 > [!NOTE]
 > **3. Outlier Investigation**
 > The cases of **Mulchén (HL)** and **Tomé (LH)** are geographic anomalies.
-These require further study to identify specific local variables—such as transit routes or localized economic shifts—that cause them to break the broader regional trend.
+These require further study to identify specific local variables, such as transit routes or localized economic shifts that cause them to break the broader regional trend.

 ---